Skip to main content

 No additional configuration is necessary to resolve the dependencies above!

 However, if you want SNAPSHOT releases, the following custom repository must be added as well.
-We provide the configuration for Maven and Gradle below.
+The configuration for Maven and Gradle is provided below.

 The following Maven repository entry must be added to the repositories element of a pom.xml of a Maven-based Java project: